 Freshman Admission Essays

-While Texas State does not require applicants to submit an admission essay, it is highly recommended.
-Topics A, B and C are the same topics found on the ApplyTexas application.
-If you choose to submit an admission essay, select one of these topics and submit via your ApplyTexas account.
+An essay is not required for admission, but it is highly recommended.
+Essay topics A, B and C below are the same topics found on the ApplyTexas and Coalition for College applications.
+If you choose to submit an admission essay, select one of these topics.
+Essays may be submitted through your ApplyTexas or Coalition account, or by email.

-Some students have an identity, an interest, or a talent that defines them in an essential way.
-If you are one of these students, then tell us about yourself.
+Most students have an identity, an interest, or a talent that defines them in an essential way.
+Tell us about yourself.

 You've got a ticket in your hand.
 Where will you go?
 What will you do?
 What will happen when you get there?